 Kara: Halitosis is bad breath, which can be caused by many different things.
 The foods we eat, tonsil stones, and not following excellent home care habits, such as daily brushing or flossing, can all attribute to bad breath.
 A good home care routine, especially brushing the tongue and rinsing with Listerine is the first step in fighting bad breath.
 Taking probiotics can help to change the flora, bacterial content in our mouth, leading to a better breath.

-Also, replacing failing dental work can be the best treatment for bad breath.
+Also, replacing failing dental work can be an excellent treatment option for bad breath.

 CAQ to Lincoln hygienist: A lot of our patients get cold sores.
 How do you recommend people treat them?

 Kara: Cold sores show up at stressful times in our lives.
-The best treatment, other than avoiding stress, is to place cold sore topical cream, such as Abreva and/or Lysine at the first sign of getting a cold sore.
+Great treatment options, other than avoiding stress, is to place cold sore topical cream, such as Abreva and/or Lysine at the first sign of getting a cold sore.

 CAQ to Lincoln hygienist: What about canker sores?

 Kara: Canker sores are similar.
 They can happen from stress, acidic foods, and drinks, or trauma in our mouths.
-The best treatment is to rinse with warm salt water or Listerine, and if needed, place a topical anesthetic to relieve pain.
-If you frequently get multiple canker sores in your mouth, you should search family dentistry near me in Lincoln and schedule an appointment for a dentist to check your mouth.
+An excellent choice for treatment is to rinse with warm salt water or Listerine.
+Likewise, if needed, place a topical anesthetic to relieve discomfort.
+If you frequently get multiple canker sores in your mouth, you should search for “family dentistry near me in Lincoln” and schedule an appointment.
+At this appointment, have a dentist check your mouth.
 In some cases, chronic canker sores are linked to vitamin deficiencies and autoimmune conditions.

 CAQ to Lincoln hygienist: What are “geographic tongue and black tongue?”
-And what’s the best way to find oral cancer?
+And what’s the number one way to find oral cancer?

 Kara: The cause of geographic tongue is unknown.
-It usually isn’t harmful or painful.
-It is also important to keep the tongue very clean by brushing it gently and using a mouth rinse.
+It usually isn’t harmful and typically doesn’t cause any discomfort.
+It is important to keep the tongue very clean by brushing it gently and using a mouth rinse.
 People who have geographic tongue are likely to be sensitive to highly acidic foods like pineapple or citrus as well as spicy foods.

 Oral cancer can be found mainly in the soft tissues in the mouth, especially the tongue and cheeks.
 It’s important to thoroughly examine the areas in the mouth of a patient who uses tobacco.
 Any tissue that appears irregular should bring up questions for the patient.
 How long has it been there?
-Is it painful?
+Does it cause discomfort?
 Does it change in size?
 Things like that.

-CAQ to Lincoln hygienist: What is TMD and what’s the best treatment?
+CAQ to Lincoln hygienist: What is TMD and what’s an excellent treatment option?

 Kara: TMD stands for Temporomandibular Joint Disorder.
-It basically constitutes serious jaw pain and stiffness.
-The best treatment for TMD is to simply “baby” the jaw.
+It basically constitutes serious jaw discomfort and stiffness.
+A great treatment option for TMD is to simply “baby” the jaw.
 Don’t test to see if it still pops or bothers.
 Apply a warm washcloth or compress to the sore area while consistently taking ibuprofen for up to 10 days straight to reduce inflammation in the joint.
-It is best to avoid chewing gum or eating chewy foods during episodes of inflammation of the joint.
+It is good to avoid chewing gum or eating chewy foods during episodes of inflammation.
 If someone has a severe TMD case, they should consult an oral surgeon for possible reconstruction jaw surgery.